hop-protocol/docs/hop-node/additional-security-and-node-best-practices.md

 [This guide](https://www.coincashew.com/coins/overview-eth/guide-or-security-best-practices-for-a-eth2-validator-beaconchain-node) shows you how to take additional steps to secure your server.
 Each security item is enumerated below.

 {% hint style="info" %}
-Please note that any ports listed in the guide are not specific to the Hop Node.&#x20;
+Please note that any ports listed in the guide are not specific to the Hop Node.
 {% endhint %}

 1. ****[**Create a non-root user with sudo privileges**](https://www.coincashew.com/coins/overview-eth/guide-or-security-best-practices-for-a-eth2-validator-beaconchain-node#create-a-non-root-user-with-sudo-privileges)